IIIF/awesome-iiif/readme.md

 - [X-raying Balenciaga](https://www.vam.ac.uk/articles/x-raying-balenciaga) - Beautiful use of IIIF images to show X-rays of Balenciaga fashion by the Victoria & Albert Museum.
 - [Storiiies](http://storiiies.cogapp.com/) - Cogapp's showcase of recent experiments in digital storytelling using IIIF.
 - [Old Map Room](https://itunes.apple.com/us/app/old-map-room/id1347431506) - An AppleTV application that uses IIIF to turn any room into a map room.
+- [In the Spotlight](http://playbills.libcrowds.com/) - A crowdsourcing project to 'help bring past performances from the British Library’s historic playbills collection to life'.
+Images are loaded via IIIF manifests generated from an internal repository for use by the Library's Universal Viewer, dramatically reducing hosting costs for the project.

 ## Community